Rounding seems a little inconsistent, so beware:

 <?php

-$format = "The %2\$s contains %1\$d monkeys.
+= "The %2\$s contains %1\$d monkeys.

-That's a nice %2\$s full of %1\$d monkeys.";
+That's a nice %2\$s full of %1\$d monkeys."

 printf($format, $num, $location);